Beyond Predictions in Neural ODEs: Identification and Interventions: Extended Results

-Table~\ref{tab:resultsall} shows the extended results (added irr $=0.5$ and $\sigma=0.05$) for the synthetic linear ODEs presented in Table~\ref{tab:results}.
-The synthetic datasets including their $\Xtrue$, adjacency and SHD matrices are also presented in Figures~\ref{fig:synthetic_10}, \ref{fig:synthetic_20} and \ref{fig:synthetic_50}. $S_{ij}$ in an SHD matrix represents the presence or absence of an edge between $X_i$ and $X_j$ including the sign of the effect (e.g., $S_{ij}=-1$ means $X_j\longrightarrow X_i$ with a negative coefficient).
-The learned adjacency matrices refer to the regularly sampled ($\mathrm{irr}=0.0$) and non-noisy ($\sigma=0$) setting.
+The SHD matrices using C-NODe are presented in Figure~\ref{fig:SHD}. $S_{ij}$ in an SHD matrix represents the presence or absence of an edge between $X_i$ and $X_j$ including the sign of the effect (e.g., $S_{ij}=-1$ means $X_j\longrightarrow X_i$ with a negative coefficient).